The 2017 funding cycle has closed and will re-open in late in 2018.

 Momentum Center members are welcome to apply for the Pilot and Feasibility Program.
 Funding up to $25,000 can be requested.
+To see a list of previously awarded projects, go here.

 Frequently Asked Questions